acedanger/work/README.md

 ## Keep Only X Days

+`PowerShell` script to delete objects in the directory/subdirectory specified that are older than `NumDays`.

 Accepts 2 arguments

 - `NumDays`
   - integer
   - default is `90`
 - `DebugCommand`
   - boolean
   - default is `false`

-  `PowerShell` script to delete objects in the directory/subdirectory specified that are older than `NumDays`.
+## Stop computer from going idle

+`Python` script to top computer from going idle.